 AUGUST AT CLUNY

-LILIUMS, CROCUS & CYCLAMEN
+LILIUMS, COLCHICUMS & CYCLAMEN & PRATIA

 HERBACEOUS PLANTS

-In early August, Ligularia with their tall yellow or orange daisy-like flowers and large rounded leaves can be seen mainly between numbers 3 & 10.
-Many insects love the tall, invasive late-flowering perennial Senecio tangutica (Chinese Groundsel) with panicles of yellow flowers.
-There is a large clump next to the Sequoiadendron at No 5.
+At No 1, don’t miss the striking scarlet herb Monarda didyma (Bergamot or Beebalm).
+An annual seen throughout the first half of the garden in the sunnier spots is a bright yellow ‘Busy-Lizzie’ with seed heads which spring open even if only lightly touched when they are ripe.
+In early August, Ligularia with their tall yellow or orange daisy-like flowers and large rounded leaves can be seen in various spots in the garden.
+In many places different species of flowering Hypericum are much loved by bees as is the tall, invasive late-flowering perennial Senecio tangutica (Chinese Groundsel) with panicles of yellow flowers.
+There is a clump growing amongst the pots behind the sign at the first Sequoiadendron.
 At the bottom of the garden in particular, there is an ever increasing drift of white Anemone japonica.
 This plant enjoys full sun and flowers well into October.
-Another plant we are attempting to establish throughout the garden is the elegant Japanese Kirengeshoma palmata with its tubular pale yellow flowers sometimes called Yellow Waxbells.
-A large clump can be seen at number 3 and between numbers 19 & 20.
+Another autumn plant is the elegant Japanese Kirengeshoma palmata with its tubular pale yellow flowers sometimes called Yellow Waxbells.
+Large clumps can be seen close to No 3, between 6 & 7 and between 19 & 20.
 Appearing towards the end of the month is the European Willow Gentian Gentiana asclepiadea, a clump-forming perennial with blue (also white) flowers.
-It is found throughout the garden but there are some large clumps at the very bottom of the garden.
-An annual seen throughout the first half of the garden in the sunnier spots is a yellow ‘Busy-Lizzie’ with seed heads which spring open even if only lightly touched when they are ripe.
+It is found throughout the garden but there are some large clumps at the very bottom.

 WILDLIFE